Last Updated on May 5, 2021 by Red Nomad OZ

 And what’s NOT to love about the place I spent 7½ minutes in paradise?

 5. Quilpie, QLD

-A bakery run by a gun shearer – she still holds the world record for the most sheep shorn in one day – is just one of many distractions from Quilpie’s main business of mining boulder opal.
+A bakery run by a gun shearer who still holds the world record for the most sheep shorn in one day is one of many distractions from Quilpie’s main business of mining boulder opal.
 Hell, with its own HOT Artesian Bore baths and in-season entertainment, you don’t even have to leave the Caravan Park to find yourself a good time!

-Not far from Eromanga – arguably furthest spot from the ocean in any direction in Australia – you could stay in Quilpie for a week without even thinking about Opal.
+It’s also not far from Eromanga – arguably furthest spot from the ocean in any direction in Australia.
+With attractions like these, you could stay in Quilpie for a week without even thinking about Opal.

-Even heading to the ‘Deuces Wild’ Opal Mine – SO remote a rescue party is sent out (at your expense) if you’re not back by 5:00pm – the distraction of Bourkes Parrot, a lifer for twitcher Pilchard, was almost enough excitement without hunting for the elusive opal.
+The ‘Deuces Wild’ Opal Mine is SO remote a rescue party is sent out (at your expense) if you’re not back by 5:00pm.
+The distraction of Bourkes Parrot, a lifer for twitcher Pilchard, was almost enough excitement without hunting for the elusive opal.

 To date, the unkind could successfully argue my quest for my own piece of SiO2.nH2O jewelry has been a fools errand!
 But in the process, I’ve discovered an intriguing sub-culture out on the edge which I’m not yet done exploring.